-The total program budget for this activity is \$4,851,450 with specific allocations as follows:
+The total program budget for this activity is \$4,696,186.21 with specific allocations as follows:

-Volliedale Drive - \$1,437,150
+Volliedale Drive - \$1,943,093.11

-Gary Hallman Circle - \$2,247,150
+Gary Hallman Circle - \$2,753,093.10

-Crout Pond Way/Nathan Miller Road - \$1,167,150.
+The funds from the Crout Pond Way/Nathan Miller Road activity consisting of \$1,167,150, will be redistributed to equally (rounded to the nearest dollar) amongst the remaining infrastructure projects/activities.
 These allocations may be increased or decreased with an amendment to the Action Plan and approval by the County Council and HUD.

-Support for public infrastructure projects will address immediate needs and support the County's longterm hazard mitigation strategy by helping to reduce impacts from future flood events and ensuring provision of necessary services to residents and businesses.
+Support for public infrastructure projects will address immediate needs and support the County's long-term hazard mitigation strategy by helping to reduce impacts from future flood events and ensuring provision of necessary services to residents and businesses.
 The importance of these services for the health and stability of the County is paramount.
 Fully functioning and protected public infrastructure before, during, and after a flood improves safety, mobility, and quality of life for residents and businesses, and promotes long-term health of the County.
 This activity specifically addresses the following two goals and objectives identified in the County's HMP: